crooks/satinv/README.md

 ## Configuration
 The configuration for **satinv** lives in a single YAML formatted file.
 The file can be located anywhere but the default is `/etc/ansible/satinv.yml`.
 The location can be overridden with `--config=/path/to/config.yml` or by setting the environment variable `SATINVCFG`.  **Note**: You cannot use the --config option when running satinv from `ansible-playbook` or `ansible-inventory`.
 This is a constraint imposed by Ansible.

-A basic config file could be:
+### Options Overview
+#### api
+The api section is concerned with accessing the Red Hat Satellite API
+* baseurl: URL of the Red Hat Satellite instance.
+* certfile: Path to a root certificate file.
+Probably only required if the above URL is self-signed.
+* user: Username that provides access to the API.
+Ideally this should be a low privilege, read-only user.
+* password: password for the above user
+#### cache
+The cache sections deals with how frequently the inventory components should be refreshed
+* dir: Directory where the cache files will be stored.
+* validity: How long (in seconds) the Satellite API results in the cache are considered valid.
+Default: 28800
+* inventory_validity: How long (in seconds) the dynamic inventory file is considered valid.
+Default: 7200

+Note: **inventory_validity** should always be less than **validity**.
+#### cidrs
+The cidrs section contains a dictionary keyed by inventory_groupname and containing the CIDR of hosts that will occupy that group.
+#### valid
+The valid section contains settings relating to the special **valid** group.
+* days: A host must have reported into Satellite within this number of days to be considered valid.
+* exclude_hosts: A list of hostnames that should be excluded
+* exclude_regex: A list of Regular Expressions.
+A hostname matching any of these will be excluded.

+### Example Configuration
 ```
 ---
 api: